-Spring and Summer tends to find ourselves in the car more which means using more gas.
+Summer means road trips with the family!
+Like the Griswalds, eh?
+Therefore we find ourselves in the car more which means using more gas.
 And gas means money and with gas prices being so unpredictable, it’s best to conserve no matter what.

 Shop RTO offers the following tips regarding some best practices to keep the car fuel bill as low as possible.

 Shop RTO stresses the obvious which is not to drive.
 Walk or use a bicycle whenever possible.
 If the bus or carpool is convenient then use that option.

 Shop RTO points out riding a bus offers a less stressful drive and opportunities to get some work done, personally and professionally, while someone else is driving.
 Car pooling is another option.
 Split the driving duties amongst the group and save, literally, days of gas.

 Working at home, whether full or part-time, is another good option.
 Even if it’s a couple days of the work week.
 Still helps greatly.
 You can remotely log in from home.
 Or have your work computer as a laptop to take with you wherever you go even the coffee shop.
 Communication via text, e-mails, video conferencing continue to make that a more effective option.
 Working at home is becoming more common and employers are becoming warmer to the idea.

 If driving is the only viable option, Shop RTO points out the following gas saving tips when driving.

 Remove the junk from the trunk.
 The less the car weighs, the less gas is needed.
 Many Americans leave unused and unnecessary items in the trunk.